 top of page

-GERMAN AUTOBAHN, GERMANY – SPEED LIMITS, RULES & REALITY
+GERMAN AUTOBAHN – SPEED LIMITS, RULES & REALITY

 The German Autobahn is world-famous for one reason above all others: speed.Since the 1930s, it has symbolised engineering precision, driving discipline, and a unique form of freedom — with sections that still have no general speed limit.